krysopath/secure-development-policy/rationale.md

 We have a fundamental need for security.
 It follows, that we take responsibility of at least our own needs.
 For larger groups of humans new requirements appear.
 And we take care of this via an open dialog on security.

-Info security is a fundamental scientific, social and engineering challenge, that interacts strongly with many other common challenges, which humans tend to have in their life.
+Info security is a fundamental scientific, social and engineering challenge, that interacts strongly with many other common properties and events of human life.

-One of the bigger misunderstanding about people selling computer to customers is, that they there is actually one computer being sold.
-In truth, a computer consists of many of computers which run software interdependently.
-Each executes offloaded work from the cpu.
-All are `fast==trusted==insecure` and have to be taken into acount.
+One of the bigger misunderstanding on people selling computer is, that they there is actually not one computer being sold.
+In truth, a computer consists of many of pieces of hardware, that are actually a complete compuer themselves.
+These run software interdependently, offloadeding work to each other.
+All are `fast==trusted==insecure` and have to be taken into account, when describing the security of any computer.

 Xzibits Iron Law of Computer Architecture:
 > Yo dawg, I heard you like computers, so I put a computer in your computer, so you can compute while you compute